Melodrama: Characteristics

-The relationship of melodrama compared to realism is complex.
-The protagonists of melodramatic works may be ordinary (and hence realistically drawn) people who are caught up in extraordinary events or highly exaggerated and unrealistic characters.
+The relationship of melodrama and realism is complex.
+Protagonists of melodramatic works may be ordinary (and hence realistically drawn) people who are caught up in extraordinary events or highly exaggerated and unrealistic characters.
 With regard to its high emotions and dramatic rhetoric, melodrama represents a "victory over repression".
 Late Victorian and Edwardian melodrama combined a conscious focus on realism in stage sets and props with "anti-realism" in character and plot.
 Melodrama in this period strove for "credible accuracy in the depiction of incredible, extraordinary" scenes.
-Novelist Wilkie Collins is noted for his attention to accuracy in detail (e.g. of legal matters) in his works, no matter how sensational the plot.
-Melodramas were typically 10,000 to 20,000 words in length.

-Melodramas put most of their attention on the victim.
-A struggle between good and evil choices, such as a man being encouraged to leave his family by an "evil temptress".
-Other stock characters are the "fallen woman", the single mother, the orphan, and the male who is struggling with the impacts of the modern world.
-The melodrama examines family and social issues in the context of a private home, with its intended audience being the female spectator; secondarily, the male viewer can enjoy the onscreen tensions in the home being resolved.
+Melodramas focus on a victim.
+For example, a melodrama may present a person’s struggle between good and evil choices, such as a man being encouraged to leave his family by an "evil temptress".
+Stock characters include the "fallen woman", the single mother, the orphan, and the male who is struggling with the impacts of the modern world.
+The melodrama examines family and social issues in the context of a private home.
+Its intended audience is a female spectator, but a male viewer can also enjoy its presentation of resolved tensions in a home.
 Melodrama generally looks back at ideal, nostalgic eras, emphasizing "forbidden longings".

+Melodrama was associated with the rise of capitalism in the 19th century.
+French romantic drama and sentimental novels were popular in both England and France.
+These dramas and novels focused on moral codes in regard to family life, love, and marriage, and they can be seen as a reflection of issues brought up by the French Revolution, the Industrial Revolution and the shift to modernization.
+Many melodramas were about a middle-class young woman who experienced unwanted sexual advances from an aristocratic miscreant, the sexual assault being a metaphor for class conflict.
+The melodrama reflected post-Industrial Revolution anxieties of the middle class, who was afraid of both aristocratic power brokers and the impoverished working class "mob".

 Types

-Origins

-The melodrama approach was revived in the 18th- and 19th-century French romantic drama and the sentimental novels that were popular in both England and France.
-These dramas and novels focused on moral codes in regards to family life, love, and marriage, and they can be seen as a reflection of the issues brought up by the French Revolution, the industrial revolution and the shift to modernization.
-Many melodramas were about a middle-class young woman who experienced unwanted sexual advances from an aristocratic miscreant, with the sexual assault being a metaphor for class conflict.
-The melodrama reflected post-industrial revolution anxieties of the middle class, who were afraid of both aristocratic power brokers and the impoverished working class "mob".

-In the 18th century, melodrama was a technique of combining spoken recitation with short pieces of accompanying music.
-Music and spoken dialogue typically alternated in such works, although the music was sometimes also used to accompany pantomime.